UtrechtUniversity/researchcloud-items/docs/roles/pip_install_systemwide.md

 ## Variables

 - `pip_install_systemwide_packages`: List or String.
 Required.
 List or String of packages to install.
 For example: `['ibridges', 'foo']` or `ibridges`.
+- `pip_install_systemwide_executable`: String.
+Path to the Python executable to use for installing.
+Default: omitted.
 - `custom_pip_path`: String.
 Default: `/usr/local/pip`.
 - `custom_pip_path_profile`: String.
 Name of the script to be placed in `/etc/profile.d` updating the user's path.
 Default: `uu-custom-pip.sh`.